 When Can Modifications Occur?

 In Texas, there are only a few limited situations which allow for a parent to modify a child custody order.
 A judge will only alter an order if the change is in the best interests of the child and one of three conditions are met:

 - The child is 12 years old or older and wishes to change their primary caregiver.

 - There has been a substantial change in the circumstances of the child or parent since the original order or agreement.

 - The custodial parent has voluntarily given the child’s care and custody to another.
 This condition does not apply in cases of military deployment.

 Either parent can file a petition to change the order at any time.
 However, if less than a year has passed since a previous order was issued, the judge will likely require additional conditions be met.

-At The Family Law Firm of Donna J Smiedt, we have a team of family law attorneys with an advanced understanding of child custody cases.
+At The Family Law Firm of Donna J Smiedt, Donna and her team of family law attorneys have an advanced understanding of child custody cases.

 What Counts as a Substantial Change?

 To modify an existing order for children under the age of 12 or those who do not which to change caregivers, you must have a significant reason for requesting the change.
 In Texas, some common examples of a material and substantial change include: